-- Storage Area Network (SAN) upgrade. - Multi Factor Authentication (MFA) implementation to all county managed user accounts. - Implementation of SharePoint - Expansion of server backup efforts. - National Guard vulnerability review of our network. - Configure new network for the new courts' facility. - Employee onboarding and offboarding process review and update. - Network switch refresh efforts ensuring the latest and supported technologies are deployed. - Redesign of County of Moore webpage providing notification subscriptions to allow residents to be notified of post within specific areas of the website. - Implementation of new electronic forms solution providing a more mobile friendly solution that allows for conditional routing to allow additional form creations. - Review and updates to Departments policies and procedures to ensure they represent current day circumstances. - Ensure continuity of County operations and improve service capabilities.
+- Implementation and utilization of Project Management resource. - Upgrade to our primary ISP (Internet Service Provider). - Implementation and configuration of new network at the former courts' facility. - National Guard vulnerability review of our network. - Continued implementation of SharePoint - Expansion of server backup efforts. - Upgrade County of Moore Enterprise solution, Munis. - Employee onboarding and offboarding process review and update. - Network switch refresh efforts ensuring the latest and supported technologies are deployed. - Implementation of new electronic forms solution providing a more mobile friendly solution that allows for conditional routing to allow additional form creations. - Review and updates to Departments policies and procedures to ensure they represent current day circumstances. - Ensure continuity of County operations and improve service capabilities.